kl0u/flink/docs/dev/libs/cep.md

 </div>

 **Combining Conditions:** As shown, the `subtype` condition can be combined with additional conditions.
 In fact, this holds for every condition.
-You can arbitrarily combine multiple conditions by sequentially calling `where()`.
+You can arbitrarily combine conditions by sequentially calling `where()`.
 The final result will be the logical **AND** of the results of the individual conditions.

-In order to combine conditions using *OR*, you can call the `or` method, as shown below.
+In order to combine conditions using **OR**, you can call the `or()` method, as shown below.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">